pkamb/PowerKey/README.md

 ## Remap your Power key

-PowerKey remaps your Macbook Pro or Macbook Air's Power key.
+PowerKey remaps your Apple MacBook, MacBook Pro or MacBook Air's Power key.

-Remapping to Forward Delete ⌦ is the most popular replacement.
+Remapping the Power key to Forward Delete ⌦ is the most popular replacement.

+The Forward Delete key is extremely convenient when writing or coding, and you're probably already used to tapping it frequently on keyboards other than your MacBook's.

+Use PowerKey to restore useful functionality to your Macbook's keyboard!

 ## Purchase and Download